Stanley College

 Step 2

-The Traineeship Coordinator will arrange to visit the employer with the Australian Apprenticeship Support Network (AASN) provider, to sign the training agreement.
+The Traineeship Coordinator will arrange to visit the employer with the Apprentice Connect Australia (ACA) provider, to sign the training contract.

 Step 3